wavefrontHQ/docs/pages/doc/metric_types.md

 {% include shared/permissions.html entity="metrics" entitymgmt="Metric" %}

-**Note:** While hidden metrics are removed from the autocomplete dropdown, those metrics can still be used in a ts() query when data values are present.
+{% include note.html content="While hidden metrics are removed from the autocomplete dropdown, those metrics can still be used in a `ts()` query when data values are present. " %}

 <table style="width: 100%;">
 <tbody>